 Las Coloradas is best visited on a sunny day at noon, otherwise you can be very disappointed.
 On a cloudy day, the color of the lagoon does not look so spectacular.

 Note!
 Due to the high concentration of salt, swimming in Las Coloradas is prohibited.
-Recently, entry to the lagoon area is paid and amounts to 400 pesos.
+Recently, entry to the lagoon area is paid and amounts to about 400 pesos.

 Days 19-20 of Your Yucatan Itinerary: Isla Holbox